Shashanksnraj/ReleaseGates/readme.md

    ![alert_triggered](images/alert_triggered.png)

 1. As there was an alert triggered by the exception, **Query Azure Monitor** gate have failed.
-However, still the gate is under delay period and we should wait for next evaluation to proceed.
+However, the gate is still under delay period, you should wait for next evaluation to proceed.

    ![qamlog](images/qamlog.png)